-Border walk is a 13km, grade 3 hike located in the Bald Rock National Park, New South Wales.
-The hike should take around 5.5 hrs to complete.
+Border walk is a 13km, grade 3 hike in Bald Rock National Park, New South Wales.
+This hike typically takes 5.5 hours to complete.

 Beginning at the northern end of the Bald Rock picnic area, Border walk passes through creeks and swamp, rising above attractive woodlands.